 Credit card processors can charge fees using daily or monthly discount, and the discount method used will affect how total fees are calculated on a processing statement.

 On monthly discount a processor charges all fees in one lump sum at the end of each month.
-Statements based on monthly discount are much easier to reconcile than statements based on daily discount.
+Statements based on monthly discount are much easier to reconcile than statements based on daily discount and many businesses prefer it.